-We published this brief piece as a resource to dispel some of the common myths around the meaning of what is currently, and we should add only in the US within the last 50-60 years, referred to as ‘libertarianism’ and those of anarchism.
+We published this brief piece as a resource to dispel some of the common myths around the meaning of what is currently referred to as “libertarianism” and those of anarchism.
+We should also add that this confusion appears primarily in the US and only within the last 50-60 years.
 Below are additional resources we recommend.

 By Tom Wetzel